tszymczyszyn-shopify/clockwork/README.md

 sleeps, set the `sleep_timeout` configuration option as shown below in the example.

 From 1.1.0, Clockwork does not accept `sleep_timeout` less than 1 seconds.
-This restriction is introduced to solve more severe bug [#135](https://github.com/tomykaira/clockwork/pull/135).

 ### :tz